Saluana/busndb/README.md

 -   🌐 **Cross-Platform**: Works with both Bun and Node.js
 -   ⚡ **Async by Default**: Non-blocking operations by default, sync versions available

-## What Makes BusNDB Special
+## What Makes skibbaDB Special

-BusNDB uses a **dual-storage architecture** that gives you the best of both worlds:
+skibbaDB uses a **dual-storage architecture** that gives you the best of both worlds:

 - **Critical fields** (with constraints/relationships) → Stored in dedicated **SQL columns** with indexes
 - **Flexible data** → Stored in **JSON documents** for NoSQL-style flexibility